Cloud security · 2 MIN READ · KYLE PELLETT · AUG 5, 2022 · TAGS: Framework

 Depending on which phase of an attack you’re investigating, you can also use the cheat sheet to identify other potential attack paths and tactics the cyber criminal used, painting a bigger (clearer) picture of any risky activity and behaviors that can indicate compromise and require remediation.

-For example, if you see suspected credential access, you can investigate by checking how that identity authenticated to GCP, if they’ve assumed any other roles, and if there are other suspicious API calls indicating the presence of an attacker.
+For example, if you see suspected credential access, you can investigate by checking how that identity authenticated to Google Cloud, if they’ve assumed any other roles, and if there are other suspicious API calls indicating the presence of an attacker.
 Other tactics that an attacker may execute prior to credential access include discovery, persistence, and privilege escalation.

 What’s the bottom line?